-The adopted claims handling expense rates were based on the schedule of expenses agreed between the Company and the Partnership.
+For the Employers Mutual Limited run-off portfolio, the adopted claims handling expense rates were based on the schedule of expenses agreed between the Company and the Partnership.

-HEM's claims handling expense rates were based on the schedule of expenses agreed between the HEM and Employers Mutual Management Pty Ltd, its outsourced service provider.
+HII's claims handling expense rates were based on the schedule of expenses agreed between the HII and Employers Mutual Management Pty Ltd, its outsourced service provider.